To complete contestable jointing work on our network, you will need authorisation. We have detailed the process below with some useful guidance.

 - Where applicable, confirmation of attendance at any SP jointing re-train courses.

-- Provision of their previous personnel number
+- Previous personnel number

-To arrange JCAR assessment or retraining on specific jointing kits, contact Learning and Development (L&D) on 0141 614 9980.
+To arrange JCAR assessment or retraining on specific jointing kits, contact Learning and Development on 0141 614 9980.

-Please specify the activities you wish to carry out and at what voltage level.
+You will need to specify the activities you wish to carry out and at what voltage level.

 - HV jointing